April 12, 2022 / 4 minute read

 If you do these things, your trucks will fly out of the auction faster than you can say "Sold"!

-For more information on how to maximize your resale value, check out the white paper below.
+For more information on how to maximize your resale value, check out our guide below.